BIBLIOTECA MEDICEA LAURENZIANA

 Library that preserves an impressive collection of illuminated manuscripts and books accumulated by the Medici.

-Visiting point: it is not easy to access the library!
+Visiting point: access to the library is not easy!
 Access is by reservation only, for a maximum of 12 people per day.
-And the place is closed to the public the second and third week of August.
+The library is closed to the public during the second and third weeks of August.

 Did you know?
 This review was written by our professional authors.